Skip to content

 You’ve probably noticed how wearing black can look sleek on one person and flat on another.
 Or how the same beige blazer looks expensive on your friend but dull on you.

 Your skin has a base temperature that determines how colors react against it.
-When you wear shades that share your undertone, everything about you looks cohesive: skin tone smooths, eyes pop, and you look “awake.” (on the left).
-When the undertone clashes, your features fade, and even good makeup can’t fix it (on the right).
+When you wear shades that share your undertone, everything about you looks cohesive: your skin looks smoother, your features sharpen naturally, your face looks rested, and outfits feel “right” without effort.
+When they don’t, even perfect tailoring can’t save the overall look.

 How It Works (the 4 Dimensions of Color)

-To understand your best colors, we look at four dimensions of your natural coloring:
+To understand which colours suit you best, we look at four dimensions of your natural palette.
+These four elements determine your seasonal family.

 1. Temperature: is your skin tone warm, cool, or neutral that leans more cool or more warm?